Touffy/client-zip/README.md

 This will only work in modern browsers with [`ReadableStream`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream) support (that means no IE at all).
 The code relies heavily on async iterables but may be transpiled down to support browsers from as far back as mid-2015, as long as they have Streams.

-The default release targets ES2018 and is a bare ES6 module + an IIFE version optimized for ServiceWorkers.
+The nozip64 release targets ES2018 and is a bare ES6 module + an IIFE version optimized for ServiceWorkers.

 # Usage